 hint: See the 'Note about fast-forwards' in 'git push --help' for details.

-Branches is asynchronous change by default so that’s why you can have change made behind of your own commits.
+Branches allow asynchronous changes by default, which is why you can have changes made behind your own commits.

 Suppress your feature-branch